tplassman/globalgiving/README.md

 ## Improvements

-This project works to display a filterable list of active GlobalGiving projects.
+The project works to display a filterable list of active GlobalGiving projects.

 * Filtering options are limited to search input and theme.
 Consider extending to country and organization since those are directly supported by the GlobalGiving API.
 * Add sorting functionality to filter form to allow sorting by project attributes (e.g. date, funding progress, etc.).
 * Dynamically populate filter options (e.g. theme) in filter form from API to ensure options are always up to date.
 * Update URL structure so category filters such as theme and organization would use path slugs instead of query parameters for better looking URLs.
 * The server currently routes all requests to the projects handler.
 Non-supported routes should be sent to a 404 handler.
-* As more routes are added to the application, the templating logic could be abstracted into dedicated package that would also parse an option `templates/_components` directory to allow for nesting reusable component partials into route pages.
+* As more routes are added to the application, the templating logic could be abstracted into a dedicated package that would also parse an option `templates/_components` directory to allow for nesting reusable component partials into route pages.
-* Create `templates/_components` directory to encapsulate component markup.
+* Add a `templates/_components` directory to encapsulate component markup.
-* Add `scripts/components` directory and corresponding component utilities to encapselate component scripts in a single class.
+* Add a `scripts/components` directory and corresponding component utilities to encapselate component scripts in a single class.
-* Pass environment variables into templates to allow for live reloading of assets in development
+* Pass environment variables into templates to allow for live reloading of assets in development.